alphaseinor/car-control/README.md

 i.e

-A PUT request to ``` /api/headlight ``` would change the state of the headlight to on or off as commanded by the client.
+A PUT request to ``` /api/circuit/0 ``` would change the state of a headlight module to on or off as commanded by the client.

 A GET request to ``` /api/ ``` would get a json object with all available controls, and their current state